 - Children who were previously looked after outside of England – see note 1.

-- Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the Local Authority either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the Local Authority as the next nearest with a place available or (b) the school is named in the sibling’s Statement of Special Educational Need/Education, Health & Care Plan – see notes 2, 3 and 4.
+- Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the Local Authority either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the Local Authority as the next nearest with a place available or (b) the school is named in the sibling’s Education, Health & Care Plan – see notes 2, 3 and 5.

-- Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measure between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see note 5 and 6.
+- Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see notes 6 and 7.

-- Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measure between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see note 5 and 6.
+- Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see notes 6 and 7.

 Applications will be prioritised on the above basis.
-An exception will be made under the Authority’s policy for the education of children with special needs where a child holds an Education, Health & Care Plan that names the school.
+An exception will be made under the Local Authority’s policy for the education of children with special educational needs where a child holds an Education, Health & Care Plan (EHCP) that names the school.

 The school’s intake number is 210.